magento/glossary/src/terms/active-branch.md

   synonyms: []
   relatedTerms: []
 ---
-An Active branch is an Integration environment branch that is active.
-An Integration environment supports up to two active and unlimited inactive branches deployed to Platform as a service (PaaS) containers.
+An active branch or environment is one that is connected to a deployed or running instance with access to services.
+When you deactivate, the connection to the services—and to the running instance— is removed, but the code is preserved.
+It becomes an ordinary git branch.